A free online gathering from POC individuals who are in need of space to remember, share and root themselves in generational resilience.

 Principles of holding space: Allowing each other to just be; Active listening; Compassion and Anti-oppression in practice; No judgement with empathy; Witnessing pain and joy and all in between; Putting our own stuff aside; Being present with ourselves together; Making heart space for memories and stories that make us.

 Note: This is event is for people of colour (POC) only.
-Healing and holding spaces for POC is needed for resilience building when experiencing structural, institutional, interpersonal and internalised oppressions (e.g racism).
-POC communities have a connected and complex experience of oppression.
-POC are not all the same as the acronym implies.
+Healing and holding spaces is needed for resilience building when experiencing structural, institutional, interpersonal and internalised oppressions (e.g racism).
+Our communities have a connected and complex experience of oppression, but we are not all the same as the acronym implies.
 The term POC has been used here to address the power dynamic of racism and the experience of race.
 As individuals and communities we all have many nuances and differences.
 Many people even feel conflicted with this label, as like the commonly used terms ‘BAME’, ‘BIPOC’, ‘brown and black communities’.
 When each person speaks, we do not speak for all, but from our own uniqueness sometimes in connection to our communities.
-Even within POC communities, we can still experience oppression.
+Even within Black and people of colour communities, we can still experience oppression.
 We hope this space is respected.

 This dialogue is limited to ten people – so please book early to avoid disappointment.